Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

-- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), low thyroid function, or Addison's disease (low adrenal function).
+- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), thyroid problems, or Addison’s disease (low adrenal function).
 These conditions may require that your medicine dose, regimen, or timing be changed.

-- If you have had abdominal pain or any disorder involving slowed or blocked intestines, such as paralytic ileus.
-Morphine can worsen this problem.
+- If you have abdominal pain or any disorder involving slowed or blocked intestines, such as paralytic ileus.
+People with these problems shouldn’t take morphine.
+If you’ve had this kind of problem in the past, tell your doctor so that you can be watched in case it comes back.

-- If you have trouble urinating, narrow urethra, or if you have an enlarged prostate.
+- If you have trouble passing urine, a narrow urethra, or if you have an enlarged prostate.
 Morphine can make it harder to pass urine.

 - If you have ever had a seizure, head injury, or if you have had problems with pressure or a tumor in your head or brain.
 Morphine can raise your risk of seizures.